brosenan/lambda-kube/README.md

 an example.
 Eventually, the user will have to update these files to match their needs.

-Kubedi allows you to provide them a Clojure library, which generates these YAML files according to the recipe you design, but matching the parameters they provide.
-Being a Clojure library, it can be then integrated in a library they write, which integrates your database with their software, and potentially other microservices, each coming with its own Kubedi-based library.
+Lambda-kube allows you to provide them a Clojure library, which generates these YAML files according to the recipe you design, but matching the parameters they provide.
+Being a Clojure library, it can be then integrated in a library they write, which integrates your database with their software, and potentially other microservices, each coming with its own Lambda-kube-based library.

 # Why Not Helm?
-The above description matches the mission of the Helm project, and Helm charts could indeed stand in place of Kubedi libraries.
+The above description matches the mission of the Helm project, and Helm charts could indeed stand in place of Lambda-kube libraries.
 However, the way I see it, Helm has two significant drawbacks.

 ## Text-based Templates